lean-mind/savvily-book-converter-python/docs/manuscript.md

 > File with any other termination will be not be rendered.

 The ability to accept `.txt` is likely to be removed in the future and in any case you should provide a manuscript written strictly in common **markdown**.

+## Publisher data

+You'll need to provide a file called `pub-data` within your `resources/` directory.
+It shall contain a list of **necessary** fields to produce proper legal and copyright information within the opening section of the book.

+You can take the one provided as part of the sample-manuscript as reference.
+The keys must be the same as the ones provided, but make sure to update the values with your specific information.

+Also, consider that the given format must be respected:

+- The keys **must** be named as they are.
+- Keys and values **must** be separated by `[ = ]` (excluding brackets of course), spaces do matter.

 ## Manuscript constrains